thun88/Node.js-Bootstrap-Starter-Template/README.md

 Node.js Bootstrap Starter Template
 ===

-A quick and easy Node.js + Jade template project, using Twitter Bootstrap.
+A quick and easy Node.js + with Pug.js template project, using Bootstrap 4.3.1, JQuery 3.4.1 and Fontawesome 5.9.0.

 Also available for [Material](https://github.com/primaryobjects/Node.js-Material-Starter-Template) and [React 4](https://github.com/primaryobjects/Node.js-React-Starter-Template)